 Last group dinner at the National Union of Eritrean Workers Restaurant (what a YPTesque name!) and overnight in Asmara.

 End of tour.

-Airport transfers for those who require, depending on flight times.
+YPT is able to arrange airport transfers for those who require, depending on flight times.